buildQL/query-builder/README.md

 ### Using .env File (Optional)

-Create a `.env` file in your project root:
+Create a `.env` file in your project root or ../vendor/buildql/query-builder/.env:

 ```env
 DB_HOST=localhost